samuelburbulla/dune-mmesh/README.md

 =======================

 The `dune-mmesh` module is an implementation of the `dune-grid` interface that wraps CGAL Delaunay triangulations in 2D and 3D.
+It is also capable to export a prescribed set of cell facets as a dim-1 interface grid.

 Installation
 ------------